Subcritical multiplicative chaos for regularized counting statistics from random matrix theory: Introduction

 \subsection{Overview of the paper}

 The paper is organized as follows.
-In section~\ref{sect:DPP}, we begin with a brief review on determinantal point processes associated with integrable operators, of which the CUE and sine process are special cases.
-In section~\ref{sect:GMC}, we provide a review of some of the recent developments in the theory of Gaussian multiplicative chaos relevant for our needs.
-Then, we conclude this introduction by constructing a GMC measure associated with regularized counting statistics of the sine process in much the same way we did for the CUE.
-In section~\ref{sect:L^2} and~\ref{sect:L^1}, we develop the multiplicative chaos theory for random fields with strong Gaussian approximation.
-In section~\ref{sect:covariance}, we analyze the covariance structure of the regularization of the log-correlated field $G(u)$ defined in \eqref{x1}, proving some preparatory results to apply the general theory to the CUE and sine process.
-In sections~\ref{sect:RHP} and~\ref{sect:BO}, we establish the required asymptotics \eqref{exp_moments_condition} for the sine and CUE point processes, using a Riemann-Hilbert problem and the Borodin-Okounkov formula, respectively. \\
+In Section~\ref{sect:DPP}, we begin with a brief review of determinantal point processes associated with integrable operators, of which the CUE and sine process are special cases.
+In Section~\ref{sect:L^2} and~\ref{sect:L^1}, we develop the multiplicative chaos theory for random fields which satisfy the strong Gaussian approximation \eqref{qmoms} and prove Theorem \ref{th:GMCgeneral}.
+In Section~\ref{sect:covariance}, we analyze the covariance structure of the regularized field $G_{\epsilon}(u)$ arising from the $H^{1/2}$ noise \eqref{Sos}, proving some preparatory results to apply the general theory to the CUE and sine process.
+In Sections~\ref{sect:RHP} and~\ref{sect:BO}, we establish the required asymptotics \eqref{qmoms} for the sine and CUE point processes, using a Riemann-Hilbert problem and formula \eqref{BOintro}, respectively.
+Finally, in the appendix (section~\ref{sect:GMC}), we provide a review of some of the recent developments in the theory of Gaussian multiplicative chaos of relevance to the present article. \\

 In what follows, $C>0$ denotes a numerical constant which may change from line to line and we use the notation $a \ll b$ to specify that the quantity $a \le Cb$.
 We also define for all $x\in\R$,